 Menopur Side Effects

-Generic name: menotropins
+Generic Name: menotropins

 For the Consumer

-Applies to menotropins: injectable powder for injection, subcutaneous powder for injection
+Applies to menotropins: subcutaneous injection

-pain, swelling, or irritation at the injection site; stomach cramps, fullness, or pain; vomiting.
+Headache; nausea; pain, swelling, heat, or redness at the injection site; stomach cramps, fullness, or pain; vomiting.

 For Healthcare Professionals